aniquetahir/YouTubeCryptApp/README.md

 -Decrypting and Viewing.

 Because of CORS, this cannot be implemented as a web application.
-However, it is still possible to make browser addon and desktop applications.
+However, it is still possible to make a browser addon or a desktop/mobile application.